Financial support - full time and apprenticeships

 Tuition Fee Waivers

-If you receive Jobseeker's Allowance, Employment Support Allowance (Work related Activity Group) or Universal Credit (Mandated) you are likely to be entitled to tuition fee remission – ask at enrolment for further information or contact a member of the guidance team.
+If you receive Jobseeker's Allowance, Employment Support Allowance (Work related Activity Group) or Universal Credit (Mandated) you are likely to be entitled to tuition fee remission.

-If you receive any state benefit other than the above you may be entitled to tuition fee remission if the course you are enrolling on is intended to help you obtain employment – ask at enrolment for more information or contact a member of the guidance team.
+If you receive any state benefit other than the above you may be entitled to tuition fee remission if the course you are enrolling on is intended to help you obtain employment.

-Adults learners aged 19 to 23 (on the course start date), who do not hold a full level two qualification (eg five GCSEs A to C, NVQ level two, BTEC first diploma) will not be charged tuition fees if they are studying either a full level two qualification or, if they require an additional step to get to level two, at entry level or level one.
+Adult learners aged 19 to 23 (on the course start date), who do not hold a full level two qualification (eg five GCSEs A to C, NVQ level two, BTEC first diploma) will not be charged tuition fees if they are studying either a full level two qualification or, if they require an additional step to get to level two, at entry level or level one OR

-Adults who earn less than £17,374.50 annual gross salary may also be eligible for fee exemption.
-Please ask for details.
+Adult learners (19+) who earn less than £17,374.50 annual gross salary may also be eligible for fee exemption.

 For some courses, other fees must be paid e.g. examination fees or material costs.